 In 2015, credit card and debit card gross losses accounted for roughly 6.9 cents per $100 in total volume, up from 5.7 cents per $100 in 2014.
 Retailers are spending an average of $6.47 billion annually on credit card and debit card fraud prevention.

 Victims of identity theft resulting in unauthorized credit card and debit card fraud hit a six-year high of 15.3 million in 2016.
 Identity theft fraudsters most often targeted existing accounts.
 Major data breaches account for a huge source of identity theft information for fraudsters.
 The Theft Resource center reports that there were 791 data breaches reported in the United States in 2017 at mid-year.
 That represented a 29 percent increase over the same period in 2016.
 The Federal Trade commission online database of consumer complaints compiled 13 million complaints from 2012 to 2016.
 Forty-two percent of those were fraud related, and 13 percent were identity theft complaints.

 Below are some other interesting credit card and debit card fraud statistics from the Statistic Brain Institute:

 - Percent of Americans who have been victims of credit card fraud: 10

 - Percent of Americans who have been victims of debit card fraud: 7

 - Median amount reported per credit card fraud (in dollars): 399

 - Percent of financial fraud related to credit cards: 40

-- Email as initial point of contact for credit fraud: 48
+- Incidents where an email started as the initial point of contact for credit fraud: 48

 - State with highest rates of credit card fraud: Nevada